CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

   // data load functions.
   var dynamoCallbacks = {

-    // These properties are set automatically by DynamoForm-Selectize, using
-    // values from the html data attributes on your element.
-The values
-    // specified below are the default values.
-    loadData:   {},
-    loadKey:    null,
-    loadLimit:  10,

     // Now Specify one or more custom data anonymous functions.
 The function(s)
     // must have two arguments:
     //   query: The value the user typed into the ajax selector